Grant Robertson is already well into what is likely to be a fundamental reconstruction of the New Zealand economy.

 “I think the New Zealand economy is good and it’s got some really strong underlying fundamentals.

-“What I’m talking about is significant sectors of our economy that are either not going to be to operate as they were and perhaps not operate that way ever again.
+“What I’m talking about is significant sectors of our economy that are either not going to operate as they were and perhaps not operate that way ever again.

 “You know what I’m talking about there in terms of tourism.”